 • A look at the demographics of University of Chicago undergraduates

-• Tips for applying to University of Chicago
+• Tips for applying to the University of Chicago

-• How to assess whether applying to University of Chicago is even worth the $75 application fee (for you)
+• Lastly, how to assess whether applying to University of Chicago is even worth the $75 application fee (for you)

-The university has not yet released the official number of applicants for the Class of 2026.
-However, the school has revealed that the overall acceptance rate was 5%.
-Out of 37,977 applicants to the Class of 2025, just 6.5% were offered acceptance.
+The university has not yet released the official number of applicants for the Class of 2027.
+However, the school has revealed that the overall UChicago acceptance rate was 5%.
+The University of Chicago acceptance rates for the previous few years are as follows:

 UChicago: Early Decision Acceptance Rate – Class of 2026

-UChicago offers two rounds of Early Decision–the first deadline is November 1 and the EDII deadline is on January 4.
+UChicago offers two rounds of Early Decision–the first deadline is November 1 and the EDII deadline is on January 2.
 Unfortunately, the university does not offer EA or ED acceptance rates.
-However, we do know that in the 2018-19 cycle, the university received roughly 15,000 ED I applications, more than double the number of ED applicants a decade ago.
-It is reasonable to believe that there is a slight advantage to applying ED or ED II at the University of Chicago, but with such a high yield rate (more on this later), the school doesn’t have to worry too much about getting applicants to commit.
+However, it is reasonable to believe that there is a slight advantage to applying ED or ED II at the University of Chicago, but with such a high yield rate (more on this later), the school doesn’t have to worry too much about getting applicants to commit.

 University of Chicago Admissions – SAT, ACT, and Class Rank